Torabarnob203311003/car-selling-website/README.md

  #This  website I created for my friend  to pass on his software development .
- #this project is not complet. still working.
+ #this project is not complete. still working.